Economic and Political Overview

 Main Sectors of Industry

-Iraq's 38.8 milion population includes a workforce of 11.18 million.
-The agricultural sector accounted for 4% of GDP in 2022 (World Bank, 2023) and employed almost a fifth of the labour force with 18% (World Bank 2023) due to the prevalence of less modern and productive methods.
+Iraq's 45.5 million population includes a workforce of 11.3 million.
+The agricultural sector accounts for only 2.9% of GDP and employs around 8% of the labor force (World Bank, latest data available), due to the prevalence of less modern and productive methods.
 About a quarter of the total land area is suitable for intensive cultivation and animal husbandry.
-Most of the agricultural activity is concentrated in the fertile lowlands in the Mesopotamian plains that irrigated from the Tigris and the Euphrates, and includes cereals, pulse and dates.
+Most of the agricultural activity is concentrated in the fertile lowlands in the Mesopotamian plains that are irrigated from the Tigris and the Euphrates, and include cereals, pulses, and dates.
 Nonetheless, Iraq is still a net food importer.

-Industry accounts for 53.8% of GDP and employs 23% of the work force (World Bank, 2023).
-Its relative share in the economy continues to pick up after hitting a 30-year low in 2015, but remains much lower than levels seen in early 2000s.
+Industry accounts for 62.7% of GDP and employs 28% of the workforce (World Bank).
+Its relative share in the economy continues to pick up after hitting a 30-year low in 2015 but remains much lower than levels seen in the early 2000s.
 Iraq's largely state-run economy is dominated by the oil sector, which provides roughly 90% of government revenue and 80% of foreign exchange earnings (OPEC).
+The manufacturing sector as a whole is estimated to account for only 2% of the country’s GDP.
+Iraq’s public sector manufacturing output reached an estimated value of USD 1 billion in 2023, according to the country’s industry minister.

-The services sector is estimated to form 43.5% of Iraq's GDP and employs 59% of the workforce (World Bank, 2023).
-Iraq is one of the Middle East's most underbanked countries, but the banking sector, which is still mostly state-owned, is giving significant steps to financial inclusion thanks to a new electronical payments system to disburse government salaries and welfare to some seven million citizens.
+The services sector is estimated to constitute 34.8% of Iraq's GDP and employs 64% of the workforce (World Bank).
+Iraq is one of the Middle East's most underbanked countries, but the banking sector, which is still mostly state-owned, is taking significant steps toward financial inclusion thanks to a new electronic payments system to disburse government salaries and welfare to some seven million citizens.
+The public sector holds significant dominance in Iraq's retail industry, particularly in the realm of food products.

 Breakdown of Economic Activity By Sector Agriculture Industry Services